Bastes/rails_stars/README.markdown

 How to give your models shiny stars ?
 -------------------------------------

+First add the gem to your Gemfile :

+    # Gemfile
+    gem 'rails_stars'

+Mount the engine :

+    # config/route.rb
+    mount RailsStars::Engine => '/stars', as: :rails_stars

-First you need to run the generator to create the migration that adds the Star model :
+Run the generator to create the migration that creates the Star model :

     $ rails g rails_stars:star